Thyroid gland removal - discharge

 Get plenty of rest when you get home.
 Keep your head raised while you are sleeping for the first week.

 Your doctor may have prescribed a narcotic pain medicine.
-You may be taking over-the-counter pain medicine, such as ibuprofen (Advil, Motrin) or acetaminophen (Tylenol).
+You may take over-the-counter pain medicine, such as ibuprofen (Advil, Motrin) or acetaminophen (Tylenol).
 Take all of your pain medicines the way your doctor or nurse told you to.

 Try taking your pain medicine 30 minutes before a meal to ease the pain of swallowing.